 1. Shower Head Water Filters

 These filters are easy to find at any home improvement store in your area and they’re relatively simple to install.
-Shower head filters greatly reduce minerals and chlorine in your water to give you a leg up in the battle against hard water.
+Shower head filters can greatly reduce the amount of minerals and chlorine in your water to give you a leg up in the battle against hard water.

 2. Clarifying Shampoos

-Try a clarifying shampoo once a week to help remove mineral build-up.
-It can wash away any lingering residue and help restore shine.
+Wash your hair with a clarifying shampoo once a week to help remove mineral and other hair product buildup.
+It can also wash away any lingering residue and help restore shine.

-Apple cider vinegar or the juice from a lemon or lime can decrease mineral build-up.
-Mix a tablespoon of vinegar or citrus juice with three cups of purified bottled water and work the solution through your wet hair.
+Apple cider vinegar or the juice from a lemon or lime can also decrease mineral buildup.
+Mix a tablespoon of apple cider vinegar or citrus juice with three cups of purified bottled water and work the solution through your wet hair.
 Leave it on for five minutes, then rinse thoroughly.